aabadie/riot-course-exercises/README.md

 This repository contains the exercise applications developed during the RIOT course.

-The online course is provided [on github](https://github.com/aabadie/riot-course).
+The online course is available [on github](https://github.com/aabadie/riot-course).

 ## License